rickosborne/skyline/story/connection/130-delta3b.md

 If asked why they were brought here:

 {:.spoiler}
-> The voice says it had machines to tend the garden, but those machines have broken, and it cannot make more.
+> The voice says it had machines to tend the Garden, but those machines have broken, and it cannot make more.
 > The voice brought us here to replace its broken machines.

 If asked how they speak with the voice: